-Hamid Mir's car was ambushed by gunmen on motorcycles according to officials, notes the Associated Press.
+Hamid Mir’s car was ambushed by gunmen on motorcycles according to officials, according to The Associated Press.
 He was shot in the upper legs and stomach, but will likely survive.

-One gunman fired upon the car first, and the rest followed on their motorcycles and started shooting, hitting Mir three times, senior police officer Pir Mohammad Shah said.
+One gunman fired upon the car first and the rest then followed and started shooting, wounding Mir three times, senior police officer Pir Mohammad Shah said.

-Journalists in the country often face threats from militants, with Mir even finding a bomb under his car once.
-Although the blame this time would be assumed to be on Islamic militants, the Wall Street Journal reports friends and family claim that the famous television host told them if he was ever attacked, it would be from Pakistan's Inter-Services Intelligence military spy agency.
+Journalists in the country often face plenty of threats from militants, with Mir even finding a bomb under his car.
+Though the blame would be assumed on Islamic militants, The Wall Street Journal reports friends and family claim that the famous television host told them if he was ever attacked, it would be from Pakistan’s Inter-Services Intelligence military spy agency.

 The agency has been previously accused of threats towards journalists, but has not yet issued a response to the latest allegations.